QA-Automation-Starter/qa-automation/qa-testing-example/docs/KNOWN-ISSUES.md

 * AspectJ + Lombok projects are incorrectly imported (must ensure post-compile weaving for each module)
+* Since IntelliJ 2022.1 profiles from parent POMs are no longer displayed (there are several open issues on JetBrains tracker)

 # Android on Local Emulator/Device